 School of Music

-Founded in 1999, The School of Music offers programs for all ages.
-Private lessons include options for various instruments such as piano, voice, guitar, drums, ukulele, strings, woodwinds & brass.
+Founded in 1999, The School of Music offers music lessons and programs for all ages.
+Private and group lessons include options for various instruments such as piano, voice, guitar, drums, ukulele, strings, woodwinds, brass and more.

 Through an audition process, we place students based on age and ability into these performance focused programs:

-- BandLIFE (Ages 7-17): Age/ability placement.
-Learn to write, arrange, improvise, and play in a garage-band setting with others.
-Developing musicians to collaborate in instrumentation, singing, songwriting, “gigging”, and more.
+- Learn to write, arrange, improvise, and play in a garage-band setting with others.

-- HeartSong (Ages 7-17): Students will learn to lead and perform praise and worship songs in a worship band.
-Developing musicians to collaborate in instrumentation, singing, songwriting, “gigging”, and more.
+- Students will learn to lead and perform praise and worship songs in a worship band.

 Private Music Lessons

-Private music instruction provides students one on one learning to develop a lifelong passion for music.
-Take lessons in our beautiful studio in Argyle, TX.
-We also offer in-home and virtual options.
-The curriculum will be tailored to a student’s ability and interests based on the six pillars of NSSOTA’s School of Music.
+Private music lesson instruction provides students with one on one learning to develop a lifelong passion for music.
+Take lessons in our beautiful studios in Argyle, TX.
+We also offer in-home and virtual music lesson options.
+Furthermore, the curriculum will be tailored to a student’s ability and interests.
+Curriculums are based on the six pillars of NSSOTA’s School of Music.

 Unsure of where to start?